Soviet Naval Aviation: Origins

-The first naval aviation units in Russia were formed in 1912–1914 as a part of the Baltic Fleet and the Black Sea Fleet.
-During World War I, the hydroplane units were used in the Black Sea for conducting aircraft reconnaissance, bombing and firing at coastal and port installations and enemy ships, and destroying submarines and enemy aircraft on the airfields.
+The first naval aviation units in the Russian Empire were formed in 1912–1914 as a part of the Baltic Fleet and the Black Sea Fleet of the Imperial Russian Navy.
+During World War I, the seaplane units were used on the Black Sea for conducting reconnaissance aircraft bombing and firing at coastal and port installations and enemy ships, and destroying enemy submarines at sea and aircraft on airfields.

-Civil War and Interwar Period
+Russian Civil War and interwar period

 The regular Soviet naval aviation units were created in 1918.
-They participated in the Russian Civil War, cooperating with the ships and the army during the combats at Petrograd, on the Baltic Sea, the Black Sea, the Volga, the Kama River, Northern Dvina and on the Lake Onega.
-The newborn Soviet Naval Air Force consisted of only 76 obsolete hydroplanes.
-Scanty and technically imperfect, it was mostly used for resupplying the ships and the army.
+They participated in the Russian Civil War, cooperating with Red ground and naval forces during the combats at Petrograd, on the Baltic and Black Seas, on the Volga, Kama, and Northern Dvina Rivers, and on Lake Onega.
+The newborn Soviet Naval Aviation consisted of only 76 obsolete seaplanes.
+Scanty and technically imperfect, it was mostly used for resupplying Reds' watercraft and ground units.

-In the second half of the 1920s, the Naval Aviation order of battle began to grow.
-It received new reconnaissance hydroplanes, bombers, and fighters.
-In the mid-1930s, the Soviets created the Naval Air Force in the Baltic Fleet, the Black Sea Fleet and the Soviet Pacific Fleet.
+In the second half of the 1920s, the Soviet Naval Aviation order of battle began to grow.
+It received new reconnaissance seaplanes, bombers, and fighters.
+In the mid-1930s, the Soviets created naval air forces in the Baltic, Black Sea, Pacific Fleets, and the Northern Flotilla.
 The importance of naval aviation had grown significantly by 1938–1940, to become one of the main components of the Soviet Navy.
-By this time, the Soviets had created formations and units of the torpedo and bomb aviation.
-At the beginning of the Great Patriotic War, all of the fleets (except for the Pacific Fleet) had a total of 1,445 aircraft.
+By this time, the Soviets had created bomber and torpedo bomber naval air units and formations.
+At the beginning of the Great Patriotic War, all Soviet fleets (except for the Pacific Fleet) and flotillas had a total of 1,445 aircraft.